 SSC CGL

-Candidates who are looking for central government jobs after BBA can also apply for the Common Graduate Level (CGL) exam conducted by the SSC (Staff Selection Commission) every year.
-The examination is conducted every year to recruit students for various profiles in the government sector.
-SSC CGL 2024 consists of three steps of examination.
-Tier 1 and Tier 2 are objective type papers and Tier 3 is a descriptive type paper that will consist of application, essay writing, letter, etc. in the exam.
-The maximum time allotted for the examination is 60 minutes and it holds 100 marks.
-In some cases.
-Tier 3 will be followed by a typing test or a skill test.
-A candidate must have graduated in any stream from an accredited university to apply for the test.
+If you are looking for central government jobs after BBA, you can also apply for the Common Graduate Level (CGL) exam conducted by the SSC (Staff Selection Commission) every year.
+The examination is conducted annually to recruit students for various profiles in the government sector.
+SSC CGL 2025 consists of three steps of examination.
+Tier 1 and Tier 2 are objective type papers, and Tier 3 is a descriptive type paper that will consist of application, essay writing, letter, etc., in the exam.
+The maximum time allotted for the examination is 60 minutes, and it holds 100 marks.
+In some cases, tier 3 will be followed by a typing test or a skill test.
+You must have graduated in any stream from an accredited university to apply for the test.
 There is no minimum required percentage.
-The applicant must, however, be younger than 32.
+You must, however, be younger than 32.

 Other Government Jobs after BBA

-Apart from the jobs mentioned above, there are many government departments, banks and PSUs that hire BBA graduates for various profiles.
-Candidates can apply for different accountant and financial job posts at these government departments and PSUs.
-Some of the government departments and PSUs where the candidates can apply are listed below.
+Apart from the jobs mentioned above, many government departments, banks, and PSUs hire BBA graduates for various profiles.
+You can apply for different accountant and financial job posts at these government departments and PSUs.
+Some of the government departments and PSUs where you can apply are listed below.

 - ISRO (Indian Space Research Organization)